curtisyungen/book-drive/README.md

 8) Start the program by typing the command "npm start" in your terminal
 9) The program will open locally in your browser

+### Lessons Learned
+When I started this project, I decided to write all customized CSS.
+As it turns out, making this site mobile responsive was a bit of a challenge as well as fairly tedious.
+If I was to rebuild Congo, I'd definitely use Bootstrap.

 ### Screenshots

 ![](client/src/images/screenshots/home.png)